JosephLai241/dotfiles/README.md

 # dotfiles

-This repository contains some of my dotfiles.
-This is a living repository and will be updated as my needs/preferences change.
+This repository contains some of my dotfiles and mirrors my `.config` directory.
+It is a living repository and will be updated as my needs/preferences change.

 # Overview